InjectiveLabs/docs/source/includes/_spotrpc.md

 ## OrderbooksV2 (Experimental)

-Get entire orderbooks for one or more spot markets.
+Get an orderbook snapshot for one or more spot markets.
 This API is currently experimental but offers better performance than V1.

 ### Request Parameters